Subscription Modal Banner

 Hyundai remains one of the most fuel-efficient car brands in the Philippines today.
 Case in point: the Hyundai Reina records an average fuel efficiency rating of 19.1 km/L.

 The Reina is affordable too, so there’s no serious downside to speak of when talking about this car.
-However, Hyundai will discontinue this model in the Philippines.[4]
-So if you want to buy this fuel-efficient car, then you'll have to look into the second-hand car market.
+However, Hyundai has discontinued this model in the Philippines.
+If you want to buy this fuel-efficient car, you'll have to look into the second-hand car market.

 Hyundai Accent